jewdev/jewDCC/README.md

    A: DCC stands for "Discord Custom Connections" in this context.

+2. Q: How do I get a token?

+   A: You can see how to find your Discord token [here](https://discordhelp.net/discord-token).

-2. Q: How can I report bugs?
+3. Q: How can I report bugs?

    A: Open new issue [here](https://github.com/jewdev/jewDCC/issues).

-3. Q: How can I contribute?
+4. Q: How can I contribute?

    A: If you know how to code, feel free to improve the program and open a pull request [here](https://github.com/jewdev/jewDCC/pulls), if you don't know how to code so just fork and star this repository!

-4. Q: Can you help me with the program?
+5. Q: Can you help me with the program?

    A: No.